wismith/sql-queries/README.md

 ## One Key Idea

-One of the key ideas in how relational databases like SQLite3 and MySQL organize data is that we try to minimize redundancy by using references to other data rather than duplicating that data between different tables.
+One of the key ideas in how relational databases like Postgress and MySQL organize data is that we try to minimize redundancy by using references to other data rather than duplicating that data between different tables.

 For example, every track belongs to one (and only one) album.
 An album has its own associated information, like album title, publication date, and so on.
 Each track also has its own associated information, like track title, track position, and duration.
 We want to be able to ask questions like "What is the title of the album on which track X appears?"